1dv023/follow-the-route/README.md

 8. When the client calls a URL that is undefeined a 404-page should be render.

 9. The application should be able to handle errors and respond with a 500 status.

-## Vagrant
-If you need a vagrant with node.js use https://github.com/1dv023/node-mongodb-vagrant.